NYC Starts Driver Congestion Charging Despite Opposition

 The scheme will charge drivers for venturing below 60th Street in Manhattan, an area that encompasses the business districts of Midtown and Wall Street.

-Some 700,000 vehicles enter the area every day, and gridlock means cars can travel just seven miles per hour (11 kilometers per hour) on average, and even slower in some areas, officials say.
+Some 700,000 vehicles enter the area every day, and gridlock means cars can travel just 7mph (11kph) on average, and even slower in some areas, officials say.

+There are numerous exemptions to the base fee, as well as a low-income discount plan.

 Legal Disclaimer: